A solar eclipse happens at the new moon phase, when the moon passes between the sun and Earth.

 There might be some unfamiliar words in this video, including ecliptic and node.
 The ecliptic is the plane of Earth’s orbit around the sun.
 The moon’s orbit is inclined to the plane of the ecliptic.
 The nodes are the two points where the moon’s orbit and the ecliptic intersect.

-The following new moon and full moon happen again nearly 30 degrees farther eastward as measured by the constellations of the zodiac in about 29.5 days.
+The following new moon and full moon happen nearly 30 degrees farther eastward as measured by the constellations of the zodiac in about 29.5 days.
 But the moon returns to its node a good two days earlier than that, or in about 27.2 days.
-After the eclipses of November 30 and December 14, 2020, it’ll be a waxing gibbous moon (not a full moon) that crosses the moon’s ascending node on December 28, 2020, and a waning crescent moon (not a new moon) that crosses the moon’s descending node on January 10, 2021.
+After the eclipses of May 26 and June 10, 2021, it’ll be a waxing gibbous moon (not a full moon) that crosses the moon’s descending node on June 23, 2021, and a waning crescent moon (not a new moon) that crosses the moon’s ascending node on July 6, 2021.

 Even though the moon’s orbit is inclined to that of Earth – and even though there’s not an eclipse with every new and full moon – there are more eclipses than you might think.
 All are marvelous to behold.
 They’re a reminder that we live on a planet and a chance to experience falling in line with great worlds in space!

 Bottom line: If the Earth and moon orbited on the same plane around the sun, we’d have a total solar eclipse – and a total lunar eclipse – every month.
 But we don’t, because the moon’s orbit is inclined to Earth’s orbit by about 5 degrees.
-As it is, in 2020, there are 6 eclipses: 2 solar and 4 lunar.
+In 2021, there are 4 eclipses: 2 solar and 2 lunar.

 The EarthSky team has a blast bringing you daily updates on your cosmos and world.
 We love your photos and welcome your news tips.
 Earth, Space, Human World, Tonight.